 Application Deadline : 15 April 2012

-The work is expected to lead to a conceptual understanding of the risks of contaminants in recyclables and to a quantitative assessment of selected issues on an important waste streams.
+The work is expected to lead to improved approaches to sample and quantify waste and to improved databases on the composition of Danish municipal waste and recyclables.
 The results will be published in 3-4 papers in international scientific journals, and 2-3 contributions at international conferences.
 The thesis is expected to consist of a description the main achievements and the manuscripts prepared for the international journals.

 Candidates should have a Master’s degree in engineering or a similar degree with an academic level equivalent to the Master’s degree in engineering.
 The applicant should have qualifications within the following areas:

 The applicant must have analytical skills, research potential, be well-organized and enterprising and possess good interpersonal skills needed to collaborate with the involved university departments and private companies.
-The applicant must master English and preferably also Danish.
+Experience with field/practical work including waste sorting will be positively taken into consideration.
+The applicant must master English and Danish.